Guest Rant: Knowledge Is Power

 The fabric of society will end up looking like ‘late-stage Jenga’ if this trend continues.

-It’s only the 9th of February and “Mockupy America” has only been at it since the Jan.
+It’s only the ninth of February and “Mockupy America” has only been at it since the Jan.
 20. It’s only been 21 days.
 Let’s challenge corruption, and not disguise it as disruption.
 Let’s support open, honest dialogue without fear of unreasonable reprisal.
 Let’s spend our words wisely.

 And let’s keep in mind all of the blood, sweat and tears that have been sacrificed for democracy.